GabeScott/standard-works-vault/General Conference/1998 April - Turning Hearts to the Family.md

 “I gathered my younger sisters and brother every morning before school and carried on our family scripture reading, even though my father had left earlier for work and my mother was too sick to lead us.

-“My family ... grew closer together because [we] had to help each other.
+“My family … grew closer together because \[we\] had to help each other.
 The greatest blessing happened on May 1, 1997, when Hannah Ada Quinn was born” (personal letter in author’s possession).

 Thank you for the letter, Katie.